julzdoug/Trivia-Quiz-Jules-Schwarz/ReadMeTrivia.md

 12. We discuss the Data base and structur so i start filling up my question and answer

 13. Finish my category ch-norris

+14. together in the class we create a data fetch and output option.

+15. we saw with print_r if the question are the right one with the ID

+16. I Linked the output page with the question

+17. it worked so im removing the print_r status

+18. Next is the implement the next button so the next question will come.